 Soil mixing by bioturbation has a homogenizing effect on soil properties: it increases dispersal of particles, reduces concentration gradients, and destroys layering (Johnson et al., 1987).
 Hence, bioturbation leads to organic matter diffusion and potentially to deepening of the soil profile.
 However, at small spatial scales the effects of bioturbation are more complex, for several reasons: (i) Certain fractions may be transported preferentially.
 For example, since mixing by earthworms is mostly related to feeding, it is more likely to affect (fresh) litter rather than mineral fractions (Johnson et al., 2005).
 The coarsest fractions, including stones, may be completely unaffected by bioturbation. (ii) Mixing may occur more strongly in one direction than in others (anisotropic mixing).
 For example termites bring clay particles from considerable depths to the soil surface for incorporation into their surface mounds (Paton et al., 1995). (iii) The distance of particle translocation may be in some cases quite large compared to the scale of a single soil profile (Boudreau, 1986b).

 Although the relevance of bioturbation for organic matter redistribution is well recognized (van Breemen and Buurman, 1997; Chapin et al., 2002; Hoosbeek and Scarascia-Mugnozza, 2009), very few empirical studies have been performed on its effects on the the shape of the soil C profile (Tonneijck and Jongmans, 2008; Yoo et al., 2011), particularly on long timescales.
 Based on micromorphological analysis and radiocarbon measurements, Tonneijck and Jongmans (2008) showed that bioturbation was the main mechanism for carbon input at depth in a volcanic ash soil, more important than liquid phase transport and root input.
 On shorter time scales, studies of earthworm invasions in forests have demonstrated dramatic effects on organic surface layers (Alban and Berry, 1994; Bohlen et al., 2004).
 For example, Alban and Berry (1994) found that increasing earthworm populations in a temperate podzol led to a reduction of forest floor mass by 85 % and disappearance of the eluviation horizon in 14 years.

+How about root systems?
+I think this is the predominant driver of soil carbon profile…This is also relevant for agricultural practices… See some texts in the introduction section about the suggestion of using deep-rooting crops for soil carbon sequestration in subsoil….Under climate change, rooting depth and root system would change, which would have significant consequences on whole-profile soil carbon dynamics…

 Liquid phase transport